 A job interview is a conversation between a job applicant and a potential employer.
 It is an opportunity for the candidate to learn more about the job and the agency/organization and for the employer to learn about the candidate, their qualifications for the job and their personality and character.
 Based on the interview, the employer tries to determine if the candidate is a good match for the job and the agency.
+Learn about Informational Interviews here and how they differ from a job interview.

 How can I prepare for my interview?